 100% wind power.
 Low PUEs.
 Since 2007.

-As happy as we are to see the industry giants come around to renewable energy and highly energy efficient data centers, we have to make a quick humble brag.
-This stuff is in our charter.
-We’ve been pursuing green enterprise computing since 2007, with an average Power Usage Effectiveness (PUE) of 1.25 or lower (our new facility is just 1.14 PUE).
-Green House Data is also an EPA Green Power Partner and 100% Renewable Energy Purchaser, and number 25 on the EPA's list of Top 30 Tech and Telecom.
+As happy as we are to see the industry giants come around to renewable energy and highly energy efficient data centers, we have to make a quick humble brag—this stuff is in our charter.
+We’ve been pursuing green enterprise computing since 2007, with an average Power Usage Effectiveness (PUE) of 1.25 or lower (our purpose-built data center in Cheyenne is 1.14 PUE).
+Green House Data is also a Green Power Partner, a 100% Wind Power Renewable Energy Purchaser, and number 25 on the EPA's list of Top 30 Tech and Telecom.

 Most data centers are using some form of virtualization these days, in which servers can run multiple virtual machines (VMs) on a single piece of hardware, using more available power and resources.
 This is the cornerstone of cloud computing and increases CPU utilization by 40-60%.